|

 development

-The final tool that could potentially be used in the war against high
+The final tool that could potentially be used in the war against

-place, the alcogenous yeast Saccharomyces cerevisiae.
-Yeasts
+first place, the alcogenous yeast Saccharomyces cerevisiae.

-pathway, one that, for example metabolizes sugar to glycerol, then the
+different metabolic pathway, one that, for example metabolizes

-yield of alcohol per gram of sugar will be less.
-There are currently a
+sugar to glycerol, then the yield of alcohol per gram of sugar

-number of projects looking at this possibility, and it may well be
+this possibility, and it may well be that in five years time

-that in five years time yeasts will be on the market with a lower
+yeasts will be on the market with a lower conversion factor.
+But

 In conclusion, along with much of the trade, I consider

-the rising alcohol levels in wine to be a bit of a problem, and one
+the rising alcohol levels in wine to be a bit of a problem, and

-promising is the set of vineyard interventions that may well help in
+review, the most promising is the set of vineyard interventions

-producing fully ripe grapes at lower sugar levels.
+that may well help in producing fully ripe grapes at lower sugar

 Article published December 2007